-Whatever you think of George Reisman, this affair reveals the flaky personalities of some of ARI’s principle actors.
+Whatever you think of George Reisman this affair reveals the flaky personalities of some of ARI’s principle actors.
 Perhaps the dishonesty in their personal lives revealed in what follows reflects their dishonesty regarding political events.

-Since money quantities will be mentioned keep in mind that inflation from 1993 to 2012 is about 59%, so $1,000 in 1993 would be about $1,590 today.
+Since money quantities will be mentioned keep in mind that due to inflation $1,000 in 1993 would be about $1,800 in 2020.

 Here then are some of the memos and letters from that time.
 You get an award for perseverance in the face of injured feelings and who said what to whom when – important enough at the time to those involved – if you make it to the end.
 The Iron Cross or something.
 Or just read the last two items, by Genevieve and Richard Sanford.
 They tell the whole story and draw some useful general conclusions about ARI.
 This affair goes beyond whether or not Mr. Reisman and Ms. Packer were abrasive personalities, or even rotten to the core, it reaches into the mental processes of the leadership of ARI.